Dequantizing quantum machine learning models using tensor networks: Preliminaries of variational quantum machine learning model

-Machine Learning (ML) can be understood as a function approximation task, where the target function is unknown.
-Still, the training dataset, which are the inputs and the outputs from it (or the characteristics of desirable outputs) are given.
+Machine Learning (ML) can be understood as a function approximation task, where the target function is unknown and is to be learned from a training dataset.
 A function approximator in ML is a computational model, which defines and generates some function class.
 The cost function measures how well our function-approximator model is approximating the target function.
 An ML algorithm minimizes this cost function calculated with the training dataset and ML model function, by using various numerical or analytical methods.

 Variational quantum machine learning (VQML) is ML that uses a parametrized quantum circuit as a computational model.
-The parametrized quantum circuit usually has a fixed structure called `\textit{ansatz}' and is parametrized by variable parameters.
-Because VQML models use quantum circuits, they take quantum data as input, which inevitably requires a classical-to-quantum encoding procedure when using classical data~\footnote{This classical-to-quantum encoding procedure is even necessary for some QML tasks which use the quantum state as its input.
+The parametrized quantum circuit usually has a fixed structure (called an \emph{ansatz}) and is parametrized by variable parameters.
+Because VQML models employ quantum circuits, they take quantum state as input, which inevitably requires a classical-to-quantum encoding procedure~\footnote{This classical-to-quantum encoding procedure is even necessary for some QML tasks that use the quantum state as its input.
 This is the case where quantum states are stored in the classical form and re-constructed on the quantum computer later using classical information.
 In fact, if there is no coherent quantum memory and channel, no QML can avoid the classical-to-quantum encoding process.}.
-There exist various encoding strategies, such as amplitude encoding, Pauli encoding, data re-uploading~\cite{Perez2020}, Instantaneous quantum polynomial (IQP) encoding that is conjectured to be hard to simulate classically~\cite{Havlicek2019}, and so on.
-These encoding strategies, $\mathcal{E}$, consists of pre-processing functions $\Phi^{(i)} : \mathbb{R}^d \rightarrow \mathbb{R}^{m_i^2-1}$, $m_i$-qubit encoding gates $S^{(i)}(\cdot) : \mathbb{R}^{m_i^2-1} \rightarrow \mathbb{H}^{m_i}$ that map pre-processed data $\Phi^{(i)}(\rvec{x})$ into an $m_i$-qubit state, and positions of encoding gates within the quantum circuit.
-Here we assumed that the inputs are $d$-dimensional real vectors without loss of generality.
+There exist various encoding strategies, such as amplitude encoding, Pauli encoding, data re-uploading~\cite{Perez2020}, instantaneous quantum polynomial (IQP) encoding that is conjectured to be hard to simulate classically~\cite{Havlicek2019}, and so on.
+These encoding strategies, $\mathcal{E}$, consists of pre-processing functions $\Phi^{(i)} : \mathbb{R}^d \rightarrow \mathbb{R}^{m_i^2-1}$, $m_i$-qubit encoding gates $S^{(i)}(\cdot) : \mathbb{R}^{m_i^2-1} \rightarrow \mathbb{C}^{2^m_i}$ that map pre-processed data $\Phi^{(i)}(\rvec{x})$ into an $m_i$-qubit state, and positions of encoding gates within the quantum circuit.
+Here we assumed that the inputs are $d$-dimensional real vectors without loss of generality and $i$ is the index for distinguished encoding gates.
 For a general $\mathcal{E}$, the corresponding encoding gates $S^{(i)}$s can be highly non-local.